front-lines-org/website/src/content/blog/ukraine/battle_of_volnovakha.md

 ---
 subject: Battle of Volnovakha
 shortDescription: Engagement during the 2022 Russian invasion of Ukraine
-description: The battle of Volnovakha was a military engagement which lasted from 25 February 2022 until 12 March 2022, as part of the Eastern Ukraine offensive during the 2022 Russian invasion of Ukraine.
+description: The Battle of Volnovakha was a military engagement which lasted from 25 February 2022 until 12 March 2022, as part of the Eastern Ukraine offensive during the 2022 Russian invasion of Ukraine.
 Russian and DPR forces engaged Ukrainian forces at the small city of Volnovakha in Donetsk Oblast,